 Our favorite as of now is GrandeLash MD, which is one of the more affordable lash serums out there that will help your lashes reach levels of length and thickness that you’ve never seen before.

-This is fine if you have dark eyes, but if you have light-colored eyes – you’ll want to go for an eyelash conditioner instead.
+This is fine if you have dark eyes, but if you have light-colored eyes and don’t want to take the risk – you’ll want to go for an eyelash conditioner instead.

 Lash conditioners don’t typically produce the same dramatic eyelash growth as prostaglandin-containing serums do, but they definitely help your lashes grow back longer, thicker and healthier.

 They also provide heaps of nourishment for your lashes and hair follicle so they stay healthy and can grow to their full potential.